Blog · Analysis · Last reviewed June 23, 2026

 That distinction matters.
 A narrow proof can reduce harm while preserving room for anonymity and pseudonymity.
 A broad proof can become a general access passport.
 The same age signal used to block pornography can be reused for social-media onboarding, direct messaging, political content, app-store access, AI companion modes, gambling, alcohol delivery, dating, search filters, comment sections, and generative-media tools.

 Regulators know this is sensitive.
 The European Data Protection Board's 2025 statement on age assurance frames the problem as a data-protection issue as well as a child-safety issue.
 It calls for a consistent European approach that protects minors while respecting personal-data principles.
 The Internet Society makes the same structural point from a network-governance angle: age checks can sit at device, operating-system, app-store, service, or network level, and there is no single best method because each location changes the privacy, security, accuracy, and access tradeoff.
+That is the practical terrain of data minimization, not only compliance.

 The governance problem is therefore architectural.
 A society can choose a feature-level age proof, a platform-level identity gate, an operating-system-level age signal, a wallet-based credential, a biometric estimator, or a network-level filter.
 Each choice creates a different internet.